 However, the event rate was significantly lower in 1 subgroup.
 Patients randomized to both CABG and insulin sensitization therapy had "...a significantly lower rate of major cardiovascular events [primarily nonfatal myocardial infarction] than any of the other 3 treatment combination groups," the BARI 2D investigators reported.

-Severe hypoglycemia was significantly more frequent in the group that received insulin-provision therapy (9.2%) compared with those that received insulin-sensitization therapy (5.9%; = .003).
+Severe hypoglycemia was significantly more frequent in the group that received insulin-provision therapy (9.2%) compared with those that received insulin-sensitization therapy (5.9%; P = .003).

 The findings are not likely to change clinical practice, the BARI 2D investigators said.